-The 2016-2017 APP Board of Directors represents over 270 years of patrolling and over 30 years of Board Experience with APP, NSP, and other Boards.
+The 2018-2019 APP Board of Directors represents both the history and the future of the APP.
+The diverse board comes with passion, experience and passion for the future of this organization.
 This experience involves every aspect of patrolling including Area Management, Patrol Director, Backcountry Guides, NSP's Patroller of the Year, National NSP Certified Supervisor, Division Certified Supervisor, Avalanche Control Professionals including Blaster Licenses, training and use of Rescue Dogs, Paramedic, EMT, & OEC Medical Certification, etc. If there is a patroller activity, someone on the Board has done it.

 In addition, your Board has used their management and outdoor experience to contribute to their community and country.
-This includes Life Flight, various Mountaineering activities, all areas of Avalanche education, High Altitude Training of Special Forces, Civic organizations, Fire Rescue, etc. The education of your Board is not as important as actual accomplishments above, but includes various Bachelor Degrees, Masters in Engineering and Business, and Juris Doctorate.
+This includes Life Flight, various Mountaineering activities, all areas of Avalanche education, High Altitude Training of Special Forces, Civic organizations, Fire Rescue, etc. The education of your Board is not as important as actual accomplishments above, but includes various Bachelor Degrees, Masters in Engineering and Business.

 We on the Board thank you for trusting us with the leadership of this great organization we look forward to implementing another stellar lineup of events and clinics in this season.
 Drop us an email if you have any comments, feedback, or suggestions for the upcoming year.
 Many thanks to all who participated in this year's elections, candidates and voters alike!